ading0/DraftBot/README.md

 ## DraftBot
 Discord bot for drafting players, auction-style, in 2 teams.
+Originally developed for a particular game that pits 5 players against another team of 5 players.

 #### Usage